 DevOps: Solutions for You

 If DevOps sounds like a good fit for your organization’s needs but you want to make sure you get it right the first time, BMC is the IT solution partner you need.
-Read more about how automation and DevOps systems can help increase the rate at which you deploy products with BMC’s free eBook: Flip the Switch to Continuous Delivery.
+Read more about how automation and DevOps systems can help increase the rate at which you deploy products with BMC’s free eBook: Automate Cloud and DevOps Initiatives.
 For more information on microservices and how they work, check out Netflix’s Director of Operations Engineering, Josh Evans, talk: A Netflix Guide to Microservices.

 BMC expert consultants are available to work with you to bring their knowledge and expertise to your organization.
 BMC provides custom-tailored Implementation Services for your organization to tackle the unique challenges you face.
 When partnering with BMC, you get: